freebsd/pkg/README.md

 This is a subset of the information included in the main MANIFEST, omitting the lists of files, checksums, directories and scripts.
-It contains the information used to build the repository catalogue.
+It contains the information used to build the repository catalog.

 ##### MANIFEST